quixio/quix-streams/docs/connectors/sources/README.md

 For good performance, each source runs in a subprocess.
 Quix Streams automatically manages the subprocess's setting up, monitoring, and tearing down.

 For multiplatform support, Quix Streams starts the source process using the [spawn](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods) approach.
 As a side effect, each Source instance must be pickleable.
-If a source needs to handle unpickleable objects, it's best to initialize those in the source subprocess (in the source `start` method).
+If a source needs to handle unpickleable objects, it's best to initialize those in the source subprocess (in the `BaseSource.start` or `Source.run` methods).

 ## Topics